-Value Added by Mathematics Courses Students who take a minimum of Algebra 1
+Value Added by Mathematics Courses

-Students who take a minimum of Algebra 1, Algebra 2, and Geometry typically achieve higher ACT Mathematics scores than students who take less than three years of mathematics.
+Students who take Algebra 1, Algebra 2, and Geometry typically achieve higher ACT Mathematics scores than students who take less than three years of mathematics.
 In addition, students who take more advanced mathematics courses substantially increase their ACT Mathematics score.